maxwatsonthecoder/odin-recipes/README.md

 <h2>Skills Demonstrated</h2>

-    <p>HTML Structure: Recipes will be listed with HTML tags including headings, paragraphs, links, images, and ordered/non-ordered lists.</p>
+    <p>HTML Structure: Recipes will be listed with HTML tags including headings, paragraphs, links, images, and ordered/non-ordered lists.

-    <p>Git Version Control: Throughout the project, I have used Git to track changes and manage versions of my code.</p>
+    Git Version Control: Throughout the project, I have used Git to track changes and manage versions of my code.

-    <p>Code Writing: Per the guidelines in the Foundations course, I will have completed this project utilizing the command line in conjuction with VSCode.</p>
+    Code Writing: Per the guidelines in the Foundations course, I will have completed this project utilizing the command line in conjuction with VSCode.

-    <p>CSS Styling: </p>
+    CSS Styling: </p>